arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 `(consult-bookmark)` only to preview a file: then, I hit `C-g` to jump back to what I was working.

+Oh, and you can also jump to bookmarks using `(consult-buffer)`: just prefix your input with `m` followed by a space, and you will be filtering bookmarks instead of buffers.
+Neat!

 ## Saved, by default
 When you quit Emacs (do you, really?), Bookmarks are automatically serialized in the file `bookmarks`, in the directory specified by